lkarjun/data-science-from-scratch/19 DeepLearning/readme.md

         * Initialization of weights from Uniform, standard normal distribution, Xavier inintailization.

+    # Vanishing and exploding Gradient

+        * If the derivatives are large then the gradient increases exponentially. --> Exploding Gradient
+        * If the derivatives are small then the gradient decreases exponentially. --> Vanishing Gradient

+                Learning rate is a small parameter..
+Ranges from 0.1 to 10^-5, If gradient is very small, lets say 10^-6 Then during gradient descent, the new weights will be

+                    W_new = W_old - learning_rate * grad

+                Learning rate times gradient will be 10^-10 which is very tiny So W_new will be approximately equal to W_old itself.
+So after one epoch, we can see that there's no change in weights Which means that the model will still be as wrong as when we started training So even after multiple epochs, you'll have nearly the same weights as you have started with In effect, because of extremely small gradients, our neural network has stopped learning.
+                This is called the vanishing gradient problem

     # Drop out neuron

         * Neural network are prone to overfiting to their TRAINING DATA.
 To tackle this we randomly turn off neurons ( that is replace its output with 0 ) with some fixed probability.